Donate by phone (210) 258-9755

 Science driven by you for you!

-As America’s only independent, nonprofit research institute with a fully integrated primate research center and the highest level biosafety laboratories in the world on one campus, Texas Biomed aims to protect our global community from the threat of infectious diseases.
+As America’s only independent, nonprofit research institute with a fully integrated primate research center and the highest level biosafety laboratories in the world on one campus, Texas Biomed aims to save lives as fast as possible.